hapax/hapax.github.io/assets/simple-physics.md

 Our last assumption is the plausible guess that *the total volume of blood is proportional to the organism's mass*.
-Put differently, the average composition of biological matter doesn't depend too much on organism size, a fact which seems to be empirically true.
+Put differently, the average composition of a lump of flesh doesn't depend on where it came from.
 Let's also assume that each tube has many children $k$.
 Then a tube will carry much more blood than its children, since its volume $A \ell$ is much larger than the combined volume of its children: